The Top Ten Keys To Creating Great Radio Ads

 There are points in the ad where emotional appeals are appropriate, and there are other points in the ad where logical appeals are potent.
 Few people make a purchase decision based solely on one or the other.
 Quite often we're "reeled in" with emotion, and just before we buy we look for a logical reason to rationalize our emotional decision.
 Successful radio ads recognize this dynamic and flow accordingly.

-5. Use of sound elements to enhance the message.
+5. Use of images to enhance the message.

 3. The offer.

-As with nearly any direct response advertisement, there must be a call to action that is relevant, compelling and simple enough to grasp quickly.
-Relevant means it matters to a potential customer - it reduces my risk, makes picking up the phone a no-brainer, or gives me a reason to go with my emotions instead of my logic.
+There must be a call to action that is relevant, compelling and simple enough to grasp quickly.
+Relevant means it matters to a potential customer - it reduces my risk or makes picking up the phone a no-brainer.
 Compelling means it has a "wow" factor.
 As in, "wow, they must really believe in their product to do that.
 And simple means it's ... not complicated.
 It doesn't make me stop and think too much.
 It doesn't confuse me with language that's spun to sound like it's a great offer but really isn't.
-One insight is pivotal here: the business model must be built with the potential offers in mind.
-Think about it - you can't make an offer in an ad that you can't afford to make.

 2. The opening attention grabber.